chartjs/chartjs-adapter-luxon/README.md

 Any date adapter options in the chart configuration will be passed through to Luxon's factory functions.

-The following table describes the supported options, that these functions accept, which can be set to chart [time or time series scale](https://www.chartjs.org/docs/latest/axes/cartesian/time.html).
+The following table describes the supported options that these functions accept.

 Namespace: `options.scales[scaleId].adapters.date`